Fighting to Get Your License Reinstated

 There is a way to keep your driving privileges, but it requires that you request a formal administrative hearing before the eleventh day after your arrest.
 This hearing is held before a hearing officer employed by the DMV (not the judge!) and if that hearing is successful, you may get your license back – at least until your court case works its way through the system.

-License Reinstatements: Business or Employment Purposes Only
+License Reinstatements for Business or Employment

-If it is at least your Second Conviction: You are not eligible for hardship license except as provided below.
+- Second Conviction: You are not eligible for hardship license except as provided below.

 If you have specific questions about how your DUI arrest can affect your license you should consult with a lawyer familiar with DUI arrests in Pinellas County, Pasco County or Hillsborough County.

 Formal Review hearings can be an important tool in DUI defense, but there can be a down-side to requesting one.
-If you waive your right to have that hearing, (and if you have never had a prior DUI suspension) the DMV now allows you to get a temporary Business Purposes Only license
+If you waive your right to have that hearing, (and if you have never had a prior DUI suspension) the DMV now allows you to get a temporary Business Purposes Only license (BPO license) immediately.

-(BPO license) immediately.
 This is a tempting alternative to many people, and sometimes the wise one, but it is a decision that should not be made without consulting an experienced attorney who has handled drunk driving cases in Pinellas, Pasco, or Hillsborough Counties.